happyjack27/autoredistrict/README.md

 * create explanation of how to convert to/from geojson (ogr2ogr)
 * talk about gaps, and how to resolve them (use tiger data)
 * talk about how to combine data
+* add command line stuff for scripting
+* rename all labels such as "compactness" so they all use the same naming - use the naming for e.g. "border length" and "x imbalance"

 new ui:
 * show what's loaded ( geography, census/population, elections, districts)